Role of parasitic interactions and microwave crosstalk in dispersive control of two superconducting artificial atoms: Single and two qubit gates

-A single driving field is applied, with $\varepsilon_{\mathrm{d},k}(t) = \varepsilon_{0}$ (consequently $\Omega_{k}=\Omega$) and $\phi_{k} = 0$.
+A single driving field is applied to the two-qubit system through the resonator, with drive strength $\varepsilon_{\mathrm{d},k}(t) = \varepsilon_{0}$ (consequently $\Omega_{k}=\Omega$) and phase $\phi_{k} = 0$.
 The simultaneous coherent control of the qubits is properly investigated by preparing the qubit $1$ in state $\ket{1}$, through a $\pi$-pulse, while the qubit 2 starts in the ground state.
 To this end, the qubits and resonator are far from resonance, and the drive is assumed to be at resonance with the qubit 1 ($\omega_{\mathrm{d}} = \tilde{\omega}_{1}$).
 During the step of state preparation the excited state population in the qubit 1 evolves as $P_{\mathrm{exc}}^{(1)}(t) = \sin^2(\Omega t)$, while the qubit 2 remains in its ground state, as provided by the analytical solution of the Eq.~\eqref{Eq:H_prime}.
-Here we approximate the solution to the case $g_{\mathrm{eff}}=0$, since $|g_{\mathrm{eff}}| \ll |\Omega|$.
-After that, to highlight the idling point performance (already shown in Fig.~\SubFig{Fig:PopLeak}{c}), we align the qubits frequency, $\omega_{1}=\omega_{2}$, and set the resonator at the idle frequency.
-During this ``waiting" step, where the pumping is turned OFF $(\Omega \propto \varepsilon_{0}=0)$, we verify that no population transfer is done, what we expect whenever the perfect suppression of effective interaction in the system is used, including parasitic ones.
+Here we approximate the solution to the case with effective interaction $g_{\mathrm{eff}}=0$, since such an interaction is much smaller than the Rabi frequency $|\Omega|$.
+After that, to highlight the idling point performance (already shown in Fig.~\SubFig{Fig:PopLeak}{c}), we align the qubits frequencies, $\omega_{1}=\omega_{2}$, and set the resonator at the idle frequency.
+During this ``waiting" step, where the pumping is turned off $(\Omega \propto \varepsilon_{0}=0)$, we verify that no population transfer is done, which we expect whenever the perfect suppression of effective interaction in the system is used, including parasitic ones.
 In the last step of this theoretical simulation we apply a driving field to induce identical Rabi oscillations in both qubits, since the qubits are in resonance each other.
 For this step the instantaneous population in the excited state for the qubits 1 and 2 are given, respectively, by $P_{\mathrm{exc}}^{(1)}(t) = \cos^4(\Omega t)$ and $P_{\mathrm{exc}}^{(2)}(t) = \sin^4(\Omega t)$ (due to their initial states).
 In Fig.~\SubFig{Fig:SingleQubitControl}{c} we present the analytical predictions for the populations and the exact numerical simulation from the Hamiltonian in Eq.~\eqref{Eq:H_total}.
-The agreement between analytical results, which presumes the perfect absence of effective interaction, and the numerical simulation illustrates the pertinence of the effective description of the system introduced in this work.
+The agreement between analytical results, which presumes the perfect absence of effective interaction, and the numerical simulation (using QuTiP~\cite{QuTiP-1,QuTiP-2}) illustrates the pertinence of the effective description of the system introduced in this work.